 Another crucial tool to get used to using in Google Drive is the Advanced Search option.
 Even when you’re struggling with keeping your Google Drive optimized, you can still rely on Google’s state-of-the-art search solutions to help you out.

 All you need to do is type your search into search bar at the top of the page to find what you need.
 If you want to go beyond basic searching options, you can click the drop-down arrow to search through things according to filters like owner, keywords, and dates.

 If you know exactly when your last file was modified, then you can search for your documents according to the time too.

-Finally, Google’s G Suite team is constantly working to improve the way that you share and organize your content in Google Drive.
+Finally, Google’s Google Workspace (G Suite) team is constantly working to improve the way that you share and organize your content in Google Drive.
 This has led to the recent announcement of Google’s Drive Shortcuts.
 These are files that act as pointers to help you find other files in the Google Drive environment.
 You can host shortcut files anywhere in your Google Drive, including in shared drives.

 Now generally available, Shortcuts allow you to manage your content with quick links to the tools that your employees might need most.
 For instance, you could create shortcuts to your marketing and sales policies for your team members.

 There’s a good chance that your Drive didn’t end up buried in clutter within a day, so it’s probably going to take longer than a few hours for you to sort everything out too.
 Organizing your Google Drive means not only learning how to make the most of the various tools in the Google environment, but also ensuring that you have the right policies in place to guide your team members too.